 Yú’ù is a Zapotec word meaning house, and in this particular case, local houses have been refitted to accommodate tourists wanting to get up close and personal with the local way of life.

-The Tourist Yú’ù are each small inns closely connected to the environment and located in such a way to bring visitors into contact with local Zapotec people.
+The Tourist Yú’ù are each small inn closely connected to the environment and located in such a way as to bring visitors into contact with local Zapotec people.
 Their surroundings range from high mountains covered by dense forest to open land and village dwellings.